-Dates and Location of Exhibit: May 10 - June 30, 2019 First Floor of the Indiana Interchurch Center (1100 W 42nd St. Indianapolis, IN 46208) Opening Night: May 10, 2019 from 6-8 PM Follow COIN on Facebook to receive information and RSVP to exhibit-related events.
+May 10 - June 30, 2019 Indiana Interchurch Center (1100 W 42nd St. Indianapolis, IN 46208)

-The final display features an photography exhibit from photographer, activist, and University of Indianapolis professor Ana Maria Ferreira.
+The final display features a photography exhibit from photographer, activist, and University of Indianapolis professor Ana Maria Ferreira.
 In her work with the South Texas Human Rights Center, she has photographed scenes from the border.

 Activists, professors, students, artists, and others will speak at the exhibit bi-weekly, guiding discussion about how these issues there impact our lives, our communities, and our neighbors here.